 - Training and Skill Development: Invest in the training and skill development of the workforce involved in mold processing to ensure they have the knowledge and expertise to handle the process effectively.

-By following these strategies and continuously monitoring and improving the mold processing process, manufacturers can reduce defects and enhance the performance of the workpieces produced through injection molding.
-Collaboration between designers, mold manufacturers, and processing experts is crucial to achieving the best results and meeting the desired performance requirements.
+In summary, by adopting these strategies and continuously monitoring and improving the molding process, manufacturers can reduce defects and improve the performance of parts produced through injection molding.
+Close collaboration between designers, mold makers and machining experts is key to achieving optimal results and meeting required performance requirements.

 Mold processing defects will directly lead to the performance of the workpiece.
 How to reduce defects?